 Content integrations can be used to communicate important information to patients so that they arrive prepared with necessary healthcare documentation, rather than waiting in queues for hours only to find out they have to start the process again.
 It can also be used to inform patients of online options that may help them avoid the queuing process entirely.

 Digital signage is also perfect for bridging the language gap in an increasingly multilingual society.
-Often, healthcare providers are forced to post multiple signs or cram multiple translations into one display to better communicate with patients.
 With digital signage, however, these messages can be displayed in a more aesthetically pleasing and easy-to-understand format by simply cycling through different screens.

 Digital signage content integrations can also be helpful in communicating useful transit information to patients, especially those who don’t have access to a reliable source of transportation.
 Displaying Uber and Lyft information via digital signage allows patients to see local wait times, estimated arrivals, vehicle service options and fares and arrange for transportation directly.

-For some healthcare providers, a low level of readmissions can also earn a higher insurance reimbursement rate, providing additional incentive for helping patients make their follow-up appointments.
+For some healthcare providers, a low level of readmissions can also earn a higher insurance reimbursement rate.
+This provides additional incentive for helping patients make their follow-up appointments.

 Video content not only provides a welcome distraction to waiting patients but is also a more efficient means of communicating helpful information.
 In fact, viewers retain 95 percent of a message when it is presented in video format, compared to just 10 percent of a message presented in text format.

 YouTube and Vimeo offer a readily available, free selection of relevant video content, such as medical explainer videos and children’s television programming, that be curated into entertaining, informative playlists for your target audience.
-You can also create your own personalized video content, offering virtual tours of the healthcare facility, introducing key staff members, answering FAQs, explaining procedures and offering general health advice.
+You can also create your own personalized video content offering:

 This type of content not only distracts from wait times but also helps reduce anxiety and boost patient attitudes.

 Visual content is eye-catching and can be used in a variety of ways.
-For example, photo playlists can be used to broadcast calming images that show patients going through the medical process, including pre-op meetings with doctors and post-op recovery.
-Seeing a fellow patient happily and successfully advance through a procedure can help reduce the anxiety that can arise during long wait times.
+For example, broadcast calming images to provide a soothing environment.
+These images can show patients going through the medical process, including pre-op meetings with doctors and post-op recovery.
+Seeing a fellow patient happily and successfully advance through a procedure can help reduce anxiety.

-Content integrations using photo playlists are also a great way to provide information at a glance in a quick and easily digestible format.
-Infographics can be used to highlight important statistical data.
-Interesting, relevant images can be used to enhance a pre-appointment preparation checklist.
+Content integrations using photo playlists are also a great way to provide information at a glance.
+The information is available in a quick and easily digestible format.
+You can use infographics to highlight important statistical data.
+Or try your hand at interesting, relevant images to enhance a pre-appointment preparation checklist.
 Photo playlists can also replace paper-based advertisements and announcements.

 Digital signage can do more than replace static signage.
 With the right content integrations, you can engage, distract and inform your patients.
 This not only reduces perceived wait times but also helps you speed up the queue by improving organizational efficiency.
 Thus, digital signage, used to its full potential, can enhance the day-to-day healthcare experience for both your staff and your patients.